jmrozanec/cron-utils/README.md

     descriptor.describe(parser.parse("0 23 ? * * 1-5 *"));
     //description will be: "every hour at minute 23 every day between Monday and Friday"

+**Contribute!**

+Contributions are welcome!
+You can contribute by
+ * adding new features
+ * enhancing existing code: ex.: provide more accurate description cases
+ * testing
+ * enhancing documentation
+ * bringing suggestions and reporting bugs
+ * spreading the word / telling us how you use it!